 The Sisters’ food security projects not only improve nutrition and health in their communities.
 They also address other issues that normally keep people trapped in the cycle of extreme poverty; such as learning new skills, generating reliable income and paying for school.

 At Cabana Sisters’ Bread Bakery, run by the Immaculate Heart of Mary Reparatrix (IHMR) Sisters in Uganda, supplies 70-80 loaves of bread per day for schools, hotels, supermarkets and the local community.
-As Bakery Manager, Sr. Maria Theopista Namigga, IHMR, uses skills she learned in ASEC’s SLDI and HESA programs to manage a staff of 30 employees.
+As Bakery Manager, Sr. Maria Teopista Namigga, IHMR, uses skills she learned in ASEC’s SLDI and HESA programs to manage a staff of 30 employees.

-Sr. Theopista supervises bakery workers from her local community, including orphans and school dropouts who need to support themselves.
+Sr. Teopista supervises bakery workers from her local community, including orphans and school dropouts who need to support themselves.
 Since implementing a savings scheme she learned through ASEC’s programs, the bakery is able to run on its own.
-The savings scheme has also enabled Sr. Theopista to purchase a small bike and two vans as well as incentivize her employees by paying some of their school tuition.
+The savings scheme has also enabled Sr. Teopista to purchase a small bike and two vans as well as incentivize her employees by paying some of their school tuition.

 In Cameroon, Sr. Leul Teklay, SCMR, and the Capuchin Sisters of Blessed Mother Francesca Rubatto run a kindergarten and serve as administrators in a public primary school of 350 children.
 Inspired by a field trip to a biofarm during her SLDI training, Sr. Leul initiated a biogas project for her congregation’s farm to help pay the teacher's salaries.
 She says,